Updated July 5, 2021

 ▲ Moon with children of his from three different mothers.
-Moon Sung-jin (mother Choi Seong-gil) is on the left.
+This photograph was taken on January 5, 1965 at the Chongpa-dong Church in Seoul.
+Moon Sung-jin (mother Choi Seon-gil) is on the left.
 Moon Hee-jin is on the right (mother Kim Myung-hee).
-The younger children in the photo are Ye-Jin and Hyo-Jin (mother Han Hak Ja).
+The younger children in the photo are Ye-Jin and Hyo-Jin.
+They are standing in front of their mother, Han Hak Ja.

 The Sunday Journal USA published two articles in Korean about the failing Moon ‘dynasty’.